Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 ::

-   >>> from abjad.tools import lilypondparsertools
    >>> parser = lilypondparsertools.LilyPondParser()

-It understands notes, chords, skips and rests, including default durations and the ``q`` chord-repeat construct:
+The LilyPond parser understands notes, chords, skips and rests, including default durations and the ``q`` chord-repeat construct:

 ::